Avatar (band): Hunter Gatherer and Dance Devil Dance (2020−2023)

-Don't Go in the Forest (since 2024)
+Don't Go in the Forest (2024–present)

-In April 2024, Eckerström confirmed that Avatar has been writing new material for their tenth studio album, which they plan to release around the second half of 2025.
+In April 2024, Eckerström confirmed that Avatar has been writing new material for their tenth studio album, which they were planning to release around the second half of 2025.
 In December 2024, amidst a legal battle with their former record label, Avatar released a 7" single of "Tower", consisting of a piano version on the A-side and a live version on the B-side.

+The album, titled Don't Go in the Forest, released 31 October 2025, following the release of four stylistically distinct singles.
+In an interview with Loudwire, Eckerström, expressing satisfaction and pride regarding the album, said of the release:"[It] sounds weird, but it's like with Dance Devil Dance ...
+Because I was pleased with it, here comes the letting go part and that's, 'Okay, I'm bored.
+Next.'
+I imagine if I would have felt that we failed to some degree in achieving what we set out to do, I don't think I would get to be bored with it. [...]
+I feel like, once again, with this album, we achieved something."The album was met with generally positive reviews, with Kerrang! giving it a 4/5 rating, calling it "raucous" and saying that there are "enough good tunes to power Avatar’s luminous live shows" and Louder Sound giving it four stars out of five and praising its catchy nature, saying "For all its stylistic detours, what’s striking is how unashamedly hook-driven this record is."
+The band is set to tour across Europe and the US over the course of 2026.
+The band also made an appearance at Welcome to Rockville, which took place in Daytona Beach, Florida in May 2026.
+They have also opened for Metallica for some of their European M72 Stadium tour in 2026.
+They will be returning to open for them in 2027 for a North American run of the M72 Stadium tour.

 Musical style and influences

 Avatar has been described as melodic death metal, alternative metal and groove metal.
 AllMusic described them as a "groove-oriented, melodic death metal outfit".

 Avatar was shaped primarily by the melodic death metal of In Flames and the Haunted, with additional musical influences coming from the industrial machine style of Rammstein, Marilyn Manson and Ministry.
 Avatar's earliest influences include Beethoven, the Beatles, Iron Maiden and Black Sabbath.
 They took style cues from Helloween, Strapping Young Lad, Devin Townsend, Thin Lizzy, Meshuggah, Gojira, and Cryptopsy.